 Also, nesting boxes are easy to clean.
 Keeping wherever your chickens stay clean is an essential duty you mustn’t fail to do.
 Dirty habitats don’t augur well for your chickens’ health.

 Chickens have very sensitive respiratory systems that make them prone to sickness.
 Since you want to raise healthy chickens, you always have to clean their habitats.
-Nesting boxes are even the easiest chicken containers to clean, so cleaning them regularly won’t be boring.
+Nesting boxes are among the easiest chicken containers to clean, so cleaning them regularly won’t be a burden.

 Depending on the quality of the material they are made from, nesting boxes are durable.
 They last for long periods when used well.
 Besides, most of them are easy to assemble.
 Ensure you get top-notch nesting boxes when buying so that you won’t have to replace the boxes every year or encounter problems when using them.